fusionby2030/moxie/docs/source/profile_problem_statement.rst

 Goals
 ~~~~~

 #.
-Generate density (and tempearture) profiles using vanilla VAEs
+Generate density (and tempearture) profiles using VAEs
 #.
 Encode machine control parameters into the inputs and or latent space (dreaming)
   * Dual headed VAE, with one highway taking inputs, the other taking profiles, then concat before latent space.
   * Entanglement of latent space with inputs?
 Not sure how this works but sounds fancy